FamilySearch/GEDCOM/specification/gedcom-3-structures-1-organization.md

 does not appear as a child.

 If a `FAM` that can be reached from a `INDI` by following `FAMS` and `CHIL` pointers can also be reachable by following `FAMC`, `HUSB`, and `WIFE` pointers, then that implies that a person is their own ancestor/descendant.
-In most cases that would be an error, though it is theoretically possible that such a situation could occur with non-biological relationships (marriages, adoptions, etc).
+In most cases that would be an error, though it is theoretically possible that such a situation could occur with non-biological relationships (marriages, adoptions, etc.).

 #### `MULTIMEDIA_RECORD` :=